Technology in the Public Interest

 • Strengthen networks and foster strategic connections between researchers, advocates, organizers, and policymakers.
 Mutually beneficial, strategic relationships are fundamental to a healthy ecosystem.
 This approach focuses on fostering and strengthening connections between ecosystem actors to share ideas, knowledge, and resources, and to understand and strategically leverage each other’s strengths.

-• Advance a greater understanding of the social impacts of technology.
+• Advance greater understanding of the social impacts of technology.
 This approach focuses on advancing knowledge production and increasing the dissemination of and access to that knowledge.
 The approach pays specific attention to diversifying who produces knowledge, such that people from historically marginalized communities are valued in, centered in, and driving knowledge production.

-• Support movement-building centering on historically marginalized people.
+• Support movement-building centering historically marginalized people.
 This approach focuses on supporting power building for historically marginalized people to maximize their influence in the development, governance, and use of technology.
 It includes specific support for grassroots organizing, capacity building for advocacy in organizations that represent historically marginalized communities, and more effective communications about the sector’s impact on historically marginalized communities.

 • Advance the creation and enforcement of norms, standards, policies, regulations, and laws that protect human and civil rights.
 This approach focuses on supporting actors in advocating for increased governance over the technology sector as well as ensuring human and civil rights are central in the governance of technology.
 This includes strengthening the ability of advocacy organizations to adapt so they can effectively capitalize upon opportunities to catalyze change and respond to threats.